 What is soy protein?

-Soy protein is an edible component derived from the soybean and is gaining considerable attention since it is likely to have a TC and LDL-cholesterol lowering effect2, 3, 4.
+This section will focus on the effect of soy protein on TC and LDL-cholesterol lowering.
+Soy protein is an edible component derived from the soybean and may have a TC and LDL-cholesterol lowering effect2,3,4.

 Soy protein occurs in whole soybean products such as tofu, miso, tempeh (fermented soybean products from Asian cuisine), soy nuts, and fermented soybean pasta.
 Other sources are non-dairy-type products (e.g. soy drink, soy cheese and soy yoghurt) and meat alternatives (e.g. veggie soy burgers).